 For example, worry triggers changes in the stomach that in time can lead to ulcers.
 Anger, fear, and anxiety stimulate your adrenal glands and release adrenaline or cortisol into the bloodstream, causing many bodily changes such as increased heart rate and respiration.

-Experiences that have a strong emotional component almost always have an influence on the neural patterning of your brain.
+Experiences that have a strong emotional component almost always have an influence on the neural patterning of your brain and nervous system.
 Once established, these form a blueprint that continues to produce the same emotional and physiological reaction, even years later.

 In order to eliminate or change chronic negative reactions and behaviours, we must work with this unconscious patterning that is responsible for the reaction.
-And it involves a lot more than just trying to think differently, which I talk about in my article about the fatal flaw in CBT.
+And it involves a lot more than just trying to think differently.

 The brain and nervous system respond to what we see around us – whether that’s an external object or an internally created (visualised) object.

-However, when we worry we programme the unconscious with an image of what we don’t want (the thing that we are worrying about) and, because we are giving it so much of our attention it tries to bring this about in the real world.
+However, when you worry you programme the unconscious with an image of what you don’t want (the thing that you are worrying about) and, because you are giving it so much of your attention it tries to bring this about in the real world.

 Indeed, physicians have long recognized that if a patient expects to remain sick or even die, this expectation tends to be realised in time.
 This is where hypnosis can be used to remove despondency and negative attitudes and bring about positive mental expectancy.
 (2)